“Oooh, Machu Picchu!”

 Why the Salkantay Trek and not the Traditional Inca Trail?

 Slots on the traditional Inca Trail are restricted to 500 people per day and demand is so high that booking 3-5 months in advance is usually required.
 We almost never book anything in advance since our plans change as projects and opportunities arise.
+And so with the Salkantay Trek we were able to book just days before when we arrived in Cusco.

 The traditional Inca trail is littered with Inca ruins.
 On the surface, this sounds ideal.
 However, we’ve heard stories of trekkers who begin to suffer ruin saturation and fatigue, so much so that by the time they arrive at Machu Piccchu, they feel some letdown.
 Not so with Salkantay where the trek is defined by imposing glaciers, lush valleys and high jungle; Machu Picchu is the only set of ruins you will see.
 If ruins are your focus, the traditional Inca Trail is obviously the route for you.